Kaushal2612/Kafka-Using-Java/README.md

 - Download the latest tar.gz from this link: https://kafka.apache.org/quickstart
 - Unpack the package : tar -xzf "your downloaded kafka file" (without quote)
 - Rename the folder to Kafka (Not a mandatory step but it short the path)
-- move the folder to C:
+- Move the folder to C:
   - Inside your kafka, create directory kafka-logs and zookeeper-data
   - Open config/zookeeper.properties and modify dataDir -> dataDir=C:/kafka/zookeeper-data and save it
   - Open config/server.properties and modify log.dir -> log.dirs=C:/kafka/kafka-logs and save it